anushabc/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

    ![Resource groups is highlighted in the Azure services list.](media/azure-services-resource-groups.png "Azure services")

-2. Select the `hands-on-lab-SUFFIX` resource group you created for this hands-on lab from the list of resource groups.
+2. Select the `mcwailab-SUFFIX` resource group from the list of resource groups.

     ![The hands-on-lab-SUFFIX resource group is highlighted in the list of resource groups.](media/resource-groups.png "Resource groups")